kailash-manasarovar/statement/docs/timeline/2026/july.md

 ![Ciputra house](../../content/images/ciputra-house.png)

-- There's agents next door though, on all sides.
+- There are agents next door though, on all sides.
 But they don't talk to me.
-- They're all pretending to not be American.
+- They're all pretending to *not* be American.
-- Eventually, I decide I'm leaving because I feel like I'm under house arrest - like I don't mind extended house arrest such as in Samui, where it's not like solitary confinement (apart from when it affects the local businesses, I don't like that) but this was OTT.
+- Eventually, after two weeks of it, I decide I'm leaving because I feel like I'm under house arrest - like I don't mind extended house arrest such as in Samui, where it's not like solitary confinement (apart from when it affects the local businesses, I don't like that) but this was OTT.
-- It was clear to me, eventually, that the people "arresting" me, as it were, although on my side in certain respects (law-enforcement being the main one - although my trust has failed here too now - statement written pre-eclipse) they clearly do not have anyone's long term best interests in mind, even their own.
+- It was clear to me, eventually, that the people "arresting" me, as it were, although on my side in certain respects (law-enforcement being the main one - although my trust has failed here too now - statement written pre-Jerusalem when God started telling me all about them) they clearly do not have anyone's long term best interests in mind, especially their own.

 ### Arriving

 - They make a point of telling us how trustworthy the taxi driver is, and then switch him at the last moment without telling me.
+- I did wonder if I was being kidnapped.
 - I'm high that night.
 - How do I know?
 - The cockroach in the bathroom was about a metre tall and my reaction to it was extraordinarily exaggerated.